Extremal exponents of random products of conservative diffeomorphisms: Abstract

 \section{Abstract}

 We show that for a $C^1$-open and $C^{r}$-dense subset of the set of ergodic iterated function systems of conservative diffeomorphisms of a finite-volume manifold of dimension~$d\geq 2$, the extremal Lyapunov exponents do not vanish.
-In particular, the set of non-uniform hyperbolic systems contains a $C^1$-open and $C^r$-dense subset of ergodic random products of i.i.d.~conservative surface diffeomorphisms.
+In particular, the set of non-uniform hyperbolic systems contains a $C^1$-open and $C^r$-dense subset of ergodic random products of independent conservative surface diffeomorphisms.

 ~